Kensuke-Mitsuzawa/knp-utils-py/README.md

 ## Comparison of processing speed

-At my environment(MacBook Pro Early2015)

 You have 2 processing-modes in this package.

 - `pexpect`: Faster.
 It keep processes running in each thread.
 - `everytime`: Slower.
 It launches a process when one data comes.

+NOTE: Time to process 40 documents at my environment(MacBook Pro Early2015)

 ### Juman & KNP